vishal-kt/Android-Interview-Question/README.md

  **Drive UI from data models ** \
  drive your UI from data models, preferably persistent models.
 Data models represent the data of an app.
 They're independent from the UI elements and other components in your app.  \

+Persistent models are ideal for the following reasons:

+Your users don't lose data if the Android OS destroys your app to free up resources.

+Your app continues to work in cases when a network connection is flaky or not available \

+**single Source of Truth** \
+single source of truth (SSOT), is the practice of structuring information models and associated schemata such that every data element is stored exactly once.

+This pattern brings multiple benefits: \

+It centralizes all the changes to a particular type of data in one place. \
+It protects the data so that other types cannot tamper with it. \
+It makes changes to the data more traceable.
+Thus, bugs are easier to spot. \